compute-io/lcg/README.md

 ## Notes

 The module htfrand is a pseudorandom number generator, of the linear congruential type.
-See the Wikipedia article on this.
+See generally the Wikipedia article on linear congruential generators.
 (1)

 Such generators, including htfrand, are of the form